 Simple English definitions for legal terms

-Read a random definition: application service provider
+Read a random definition: claim

 Military government is when the military takes control of a country's public functions or government.
 This can happen during a war or civil unrest.
 The military's actions are more important than local laws.
 Martial law is a type of military government where the army takes over instead of civil authorities.
 This is done to keep people safe during times of crisis.
 Martial law can be absolute, where the military takes over all government functions, or qualified, where only some functions are taken over.